MCJack123/craftos2/README.md

   * Net
   * NetSSL
 * png++ 0.2.7+ (+libpng)
-  * Can be disabled with NO_PNG=1, will save as BMP instead
+  * Can be disabled with --without-png, will save as BMP instead
   * Is disabled by default on Windows (since all of the NuGet pkgs suck on VS2019)
 * [libharu/libhpdf](https://github.com/libharu/libharu)
   * This library is optional if built with PRINT_TYPE=1 (html) or PRINT_TYPE=2 (txt)